tmtsoftware/scalafiddle-core/Usage.md

 ## Customizing the style

-To make the fiddle integrate nicely within your own web page, you can provide additional styling with the `style` parameter.
+Scala Fiddle supports _light_ (default) and _dark_ themes.
+You can choose between them using the `theme` parameter.
+To make the fiddle integrate even more nicely within your own web page, you can provide additional styling with the `style` parameter.
 Contents of this parameter should be CSS source code that will be applied to both editor and output `div`s.

 For example to change the font you can use: